The Alchemist by Paulo Coelho

 This second round proved more successful, with thousands of copies sold.
 A breakthrough occurred eight months later when an American tourist, deeply moved by the book, wanted to help find an English publisher for a translation.
 Within six years, the novel was published in over 119 countries and spent over 300 weeks on The New York Times Best Seller list.
 By 2002, a Portuguese literary journal declared it the bestselling book in the history of the language.

-Currently, The Alchemist has sold over 65 million copies and has been translated into 80 languages, the world record for a living author.
+Currently, The Alchemist has sold over 65 million copies and has been translated into 80 languages, the record for a living author.

 Themes